compose-spec/compose-spec/05-services.md

 `configs` grant access to configs on a per-service basis using the per-service `configs` configuration.
 Two different syntax variants are supported.

-Compose implementations MUST report an error if config doesn't exist on platform or isn't defined in the [`configs`](08-configs.md) section of this Compose file.
+Compose reports an error if config doesn't exist on platform or isn't defined in the [`configs`](08-configs.md) section of this Compose file.

 There are two syntaxes defined for configs.
 To remain compliant to this specification, an implementation